 - some or all of the cost of return travel from the country of origin (normally up to a maximum of £500).
 Delegates are expected to use the cheapest form of transport, eg economy air travel and bus or train to and from the airport.
 Travel refunds will be made during or soon after the Course based on the necessary receipts.

-It is the responsibility of the applicant to obtain the necessary UK visa, should this be required, and The Faraday Institute accepts no responsibility for failed visa applications nor can engage in advocacy on behalf of applicants with the UK immigration authorities.
-However, appropriate invitation letters will of course be issued to successful applicants who obtain Bursaries to make possible the visa application.
+It is the responsibility of the applicant to obtain the necessary UK visa and The Faraday Institute accepts no responsibility for failed visa applications nor can engage in advocacy on behalf of applicants with the UK immigration authorities.
+Travel costs cannot be reimbursed where a visa application fails.
+Appropriate invitation letters will be issued to successful applicants .

 Who can apply?

-- The recipient of a Bursary agrees to write and publish at least one report about the Course upon their return to their home country.
+- write at least one report or article about the Course upon their return to their home country.

-- The recipient of a Bursary agrees to show a course lecture video or DVD to at least one meeting of interested people in their home country.
+- show a course lecture video to at least one meeting of interested people in their home country.

-Those awarded Bursaries will be required to write a report for The Faraday Institute, after the course is over, showing how these conditions have been put into practice.
+In addition, those awarded Bursaries will be required to write a short report for The Faraday Institute showing how they have promoted the work of the Faraday Institute in their own country.

 How to apply

-Since Faraday Bursaries, and Faraday-St Gabrielís Trust bursaries, are awarded by open competition, the application procedure requires the submission of sufficient information to make assessment equitable.
-Since only a limited number of Bursaries will be awarded per course, the Faraday Institute emphasises that it cannot engage in any discussion or correspondence about why a bursary application is unsuccessful.
+Faraday Bursaries are awarded by open competition, the application procedure requires the submission of sufficient information to make assessment equitable.
+The Faraday Institute emphasises that it cannot engage in any discussion or correspondence about why a bursary application is unsuccessful.

-To apply for a Faraday Bursary you need to take 2 steps:
+To apply for a Faraday Bursary you need to: